-4. Describe the seven segments of the general environment.
+4. Describe the six segments of the general environment.

 1) The demographic segment encompasses factors such as population size, geographic distribution, age structure, ethnic mix, and income distribution.
 2) The economic segment involves the nature and direction of the economy in which a firm competes or may compete, domestic as well as global.
 3) The political/legal segment is the arena in which organizations compete for attention, resources, and a voice in laws and regulations guiding the interactions among nations.
 4) The sociocultural segment is concerned with society's attitudes and cultural values.
 5) The technological segment includes institutions and activities involved with creating new knowledge and transforming it into new outputs, products, processes, and materials.
 6) The global segment includes new global markets, existing markets that are changing, international political events, and critical cultural and institutional characteristics of global markets.
-7) The physical segment includes potential and actual changes in the physical environment (such as global warming) and business practices that are intended to positively deal with those changes (such as control of carbon emissions and other environmentally friendly actions).